Zymbit-Docs/docs/content/bootware/_index.md

 - Bootware fully isolates bootable root partitions with separate sets of LUKS credentials, which are securely injected into user s OS initramfs images.
 Bootware supports a shared data partition, for which the credentials are distributed to new installations.
 Each new installation gets a clean new set of keys and one root partition cannot access the other.

-- New installations are deployed from within Bootware s secure enclave, zboot, which boots straight via secure boot. zboot is able to download, validate and deploy updates without relying on a potentially compromised OS installation to install the next new clean image.
+- New installations are deployed from within Bootware's secure enclave, zboot, which boots straight via secure boot. zboot is able to download, validate, and deploy updates without relying on a potentially compromised OS installation to install the next new clean image.

 - Bootware has a robust workflow for update signing, which may use either hardware or software key options.
 Update signing occurs on a dedicated publishing node.

 - Bootware uses full image forklift updates for major OS installations.
 Partial overlay updates are also supported, and may be installed directly from user mode.

-- Bootware runs of top of Zymbit s security services package, which is required to use Zymbit security hardware.
+- Bootware runs of top of Zymbit's security services package, which is required to use Zymbit security hardware.

 - Bootware has additional integrations with Zymbit Secure Edge Nodes, which may be purchased to development and production use, or may be used as reference designs for custom hardware.
 For highly secure products, such as Secure Compute Modules, Bootware is almost essential in order to apply updates without the ability to use Pi burner tools, which are intentionally disabled.

-### Bootware installs itself into the following locations:
+#### Bootware installs itself into the following locations:

 - Bootware secure uboot and the secure enclave, zboot, along with encrypted configurations files are installed in into /boot.